tos-kamiya/d2vg/docs/usage-indexing.md

 In particular, assuming a search for millions of document files (which are not likely to be changed), there is a way to explicitly create an index and then search within that index.

 The batch indexing and the (regular) incremental indexing share (access) the same index DB.
 Therefore, batch index creation and searching within an index can be mixed with incremental indexing.
-For example, index creation can be done by incremental indexing, and search can be done within the index.
+For example, you can search the first time along with the incremental indexing, and then search from within the index the second time.

 **(1) Creating an index**

 In this batch index creation, models are loaded as many times as the number of worker processes, and the index data are created in parallel and stored in the index DB.
-Note that it requires a large amount of memory (of CPU or GPU depending on the model).
+Note that it requires a large amount of memory.
+In particular, when performing calculations on the GPU using the default model, you need to have a graphics board with a large amount of memory.

 ```sh
 cd directory of document files